Songbird Sings Legrand

-Songbird Sings Legrand was a co-headlining concert by French composer Michel Legrand and Filipina singer Regine Velasquez.
+Songbird Sings Legrand was a co-headlining concert by French composer Michel Legrand and Filipino singer Regine Velasquez.
 The concert was announced in December 2002 and held on three consecutive nights in February 2003 at the Philippine International Convention Center (PICC) Plenary Hall in Pasay.
 Velasquez performed songs selected from Legrand's discography, backed by the San Miguel Philharmonic Orchestra.
-The show was divided into two segments; the first which only featured overtures conducted by Legrand, being followed by an intermission, before Velasquez joined the composer in the second segment.
+The show was divided into two segments; the first which featured overtures conducted by Legrand, being followed by an intermission, before Velasquez joined the composer in the second segment.

 Songbird Sings Legrand was a joint production by Maximedia International and CityLights Entertainment U.K., with GMA Network as the official broadcast partner.
 Initially announced for a two-night run, all the tickets made available for purchase sold out, which prompted a third show to be added.
 The concert was met with mixed reviews from music critics.
-Some praised the enormity of the production, as well as Velasquez's more restrained performance, while others criticized the exclusion of Legrand's widely popular works from the set list.
+Some praised the ambitious magnitude of the production, as well as Velasquez's more restrained performance, while others criticized the exclusion of Legrand's widely popular works from the set list.